davetcoleman/baxter_cpp/README.md

 ## Prequisites

  * ROS Groovy or Hydro
- * [gazebo_ros_pkgs](gazebosim.org/wiki/Tutorials#ROS_Integration) installed with the latest stand-alone version of Gazebo
- * The gazebo_dev version of [sdk-examples](https://github.com/RethinkRobotics/sdk-examples) - we are using the baxter_interface and head_control packages from the SDK
+ * Access to the private Rethink [sdk-examples](https://github.com/RethinkRobotics/sdk-examples) repository - we are using the baxter_interface and head_control packages from the SDK

 ## Installation